DuqueDeTuring/books2explore/readme.md

 - How Can the Human Mind Occur in the Physical Universe?
 (Oxford Series on Cognitive Models and Architectures) by John R. Anderson
 - How China Escaped the Poverty Trap (Cornell Studies in Political Economy): Yuen Yuen Ang: 9781501700200 (entrevista con la autora en Thinking Allowed, episodio “China today”)
 - How Hackers Are Disrupting Power, Surveillance, and Authoritarianism (https://mitpress.mit.edu/books/coding-democracy)
+- How Infrastructure Works: Inside the Systems That Shape Our World.
+By Deb Chachra.
 - How Linux Works: What Every Superuser Should Know.
 By Brian Ward
 - How Physics Makes Us Free (https://www.preposterousuniverse.com/podcast/2020/01/20/80-jenann-ismael-on-connecting-physics-to-the-world-of-experience/)
 - How Science Comprehends Chaos by Sunny Auyang